Malena49/Cucumber-Tests-in-Spring-Boot-with-CI-CD/README.md

 To run the tests locally, you can use the following command:
 ``mvn clean verify``

+To build project without running test, you can use the following command:
+``mvn clean verify -DskipTests``

 This will run the Cucumber tests using JUnit Platform on Chrome and dev environment and generate a report in the `target/failsafe-reports` directory.

 To run the tests in parallel on Edge and qa environment, you can use the following command: